-This is the complete guide on voter engagement (how to get people to vote).
+This is the complete guide to voter engagement (how to turn out the vote).

-In contrast, “safe” campaigns that will win or lose by more than 5%–10% won’t include a field program in their campaign strategy and don’t invest in field because they are either coasting to victory or hoping to shake up a longshot race with their communications or media program.
+In contrast, “safe” campaigns that will win or lose by more than 5%–10% won’t include a field program in their campaign strategy and don’t invest in field aspects of voter engagement because they are either coasting to victory or hoping to shake up a longshot race with their communications or media program.

 Traditionally, you should start your field program anywhere from 3 to 9 months before election day, depending on your campaign’s type and size.
 Candidates who run for local office and smaller state races can start their field programs 3 months before election day as the capacity needed to contact their targeted voters is less than for a congressional or statewide campaign.
 For larger campaigns, field programs can start anywhere between 6 to 9 months before election day to ensure they have enough time to recruit, train, and manage the volunteers needed to run a top-notch Get Out The Vote (GOTV) program.
 Field programs generally have three phases: capacity-building, persuasion/voter registration, and turnout/GOTV.

 In the first phase of a field program, field staff will recruit their volunteer base and set organizational goals or ramps to achieve during GOTV.
 In this phase, there should be a strong focus on finding and developing volunteer leadership to help scale your program as you head into the final two stages of your field program.

 The second phase of a field program occurs after you develop your campaign’s volunteer foundation, but before you need to actively contact your supporters to turn out their vote (typically 2–3 weeks before voting starts).
 Volunteers and field staff should focus on identifying their supporters/persuadable voters and registering new supportive voters to turn out in the last phase of your field program.